 - Praised for: UI simplicity, integrations, dashboards

-- Criticized for: Poor pricing transparency, vendor lock-in, support response time
+- Criticized for: Poor pricing transparency, steep learning curve, overwhelming UI

 Top 7 Datadog Alternatives